MicrosoftDocs/xamarin-docs/docs/ios/watchos/user-interface/table.md

 ```

 > [!IMPORTANT]
-> **NOTE:** Using `SetNumberOfRows` and then looping through
+> Using `SetNumberOfRows` and then looping through using
-using `GetRowController` causes the entire table
-to be sent to the watch.
-On subsequent views of the table,
+> `GetRowController` causes the entire table to be sent to the watch.
+On
-if you need to add or remove specific rows use `InsertRowsAt`
+> subsequent views of the table, if you need to add or remove specific rows
-and `RemoveRowsAt` for better performance.
+> use `InsertRowsAt` and `RemoveRowsAt` for better performance.

 ## Respond to Taps